Subsidised Training and finding the right Pathway in Sustainability

 CERES offers a wide range of fee-for-service short courses and workshops that can also provide the inspiration for future training or employment pathways or broaden your skill base.
 For further information go to: https://ceres.org.au/education/courses/

-CERES can also design non-accredited horticulture and hospitality training for schools or other groups.
-Perhaps your school would like to create a kitchen garden or indigenous oasis on your site?
-Perhaps you have a group of clients who would benefit from a Hospitality Taster course?
+CERES can also design non-accredited horticulture and hospitality training for groups.
+Perhaps your clients would like to create a kitchen garden or indigenous oasis on your site?
+Perhaps you have a group who would benefit from a Hospitality Taster course?
 We are happy to meet with you and design a program that meets your needs.